A Chilling Experience: Comment Response January 13, 2009Posted by Jamie Friedland in Climate Change.

 “Thank you for taking the time to read and comment on my blog, as well as for your layout compliments.
 I would like to address a few of your points, though.

-But it’s silly to get bogged down by a single group of tree rings when we know from many other sources (other species of tree rings, but also thermometers, ice cores from both the Arctic and Antarctic, sediment cores, corals et al.) that we are currently experience a period of rapid, sustained warmth, and that this warmth is highly correlated with human industrialization.
+But it’s silly to get bogged down by a single group of tree rings when we know from many other sources (tree rings from other species, but also thermometers, ice cores from both the Arctic and Antarctic, sediment cores, corals et al.) that we are currently experience a period of rapid, sustained warmth, and that this warmth is highly correlated with human industrialization.

 Now I know that correlation does not prove causation, but if you understand the basics of the greenhouse effect, we can easily demonstrate how this warming occurs.
 It is not controversial that greenhouse gasses (carbon dioxide, methane, even water vapor) trap infrared solar radiation close to the earth as heat.
 We owe the habitability of our planet to this concretely established phenomenon.
 It is also verifiably proven that the combustion of fossil fuels emits carbon dioxide.
 This too is beyond argument.
 So when temperatures rise in conjunction with a massive increase in atmospheric CO2 levels, and we know that we’re releasing gigatons of CO2 into that same atmosphere via fossil fuels and deforestation, I feel quite comfortable saying 1+1=2.
 It’s not faith in science, it’s just that simply apparent.
 But I set out to address your points specifically, not the larger matter in general.